idreesmath/JavaScriptProjects/README.md

 # JavaScriptProjects
- Some Basic Projects to demonstrate JavaScript
+ Some Basic Projects to demonstrate JavaScript and contains 20 projects developed with HTML, CSS and JavaScript.